BhavyeMathur/goopylib-v1/README.md

 ### v1.0

+#### 1.0.214-beta 1st August 2020

+* The Animated Image sets its autoflush to False whenever it is bound to another object
+* Fixed bug with the CycleButton (& Checkbox) `draw()` function not working properly when no graphwin is provided
+* Fixed recursion bug with layering in CycleButtons (& Checkboxes)

+* The Image `__repr__()` function now returns the filepath in "
+* Fixed bug with Image not updating itself for transformations after being drawn

+* Added transformation functions for the CycleButton class
+* Fixed bug with not allowing duplicate animations not working properly
+* Fixed bug with GraphicsObject gliding not working properly in queues
+* Fixed bug with rotation animations not working properly in queues and the `animate_set_rotation()` function

+* Added a "Final" metric to check if animations are the same

 #### 1.0.204-beta 31st July 2020

 * Added a `set_default_sampling()` function to the Image class to set the default sampling